Permafrost/Tundra/SERVICES.md

 #### Inputs:

 * `$list` is the list of strings to be capitalized.
-* `$mode` is an optional choice that determines whether all words or only the first word is capitalized.
+* `$capitalize` is an optional choice that determines whether all words or only the first word is capitalized.
 Defaults to capitalizing all words, if not specified:
-  * all words
+  * `all words`
-  * first word
+  * `first word`

 #### Outputs: